bruce-agaloos/ci-cd-starterkit/README.md

 ```
 ssh-ed25519 AGGdSAC3NzaC1lZDI1NTE5AAAAIE+zH6k+dDxON7zh7g7TlPT0x3ManV/6/RJ71F1btJ8Qq your-device@name
 ```
->`.txt` would serve as the credentials you will use on the VPS to access the server on your device
+>`.txt` would serve as the credentials you will use to access the VPS Hosting on your device.

 ```